duncantl/Rllvm/inst/doc/staticCodeAnalysis.md

  However, it
-does provide a mechanism by which we can preserve and find the `#if` and `#ifdef` elements. --> We have to mimic some of the computations that the compiler does for us, e.g., finding the values of a given variable.
+does provide a mechanism by which we can preserve and find the `#if` and `#ifdef` elements. --> We have to mimic some of the computations that the compiler does for us, e.g., finding the values separately assigned to a given variable used in a call.

 Routines that are defined/declared as `static` may not be explicitly included in the LLVM-based